lrleon/uconv/README.md

 compiler error will be generated.

 `Quantity` object always require to know their unit.
-Consequently, it is not possible to instantiate a empty `Quantity`, without a value, because if not the boundary check could not be performed.
+Consequently, it is not possible to instantiate a empty `Quantity`, without a unit, because if not the boundary check could not be performed.

 #### `VltQuantity` class